Matth26/anyboardpawn/README.md

 This GitHub repository contains all the files that are required for the pawn token of AnyBoard project.

 ## firmware
 The folder *firmware* contains the RFduino program of the pawn.
-This folder contains four libraries that have to be copy and paste in the Arduino's *libraries* folder.
+This folder contains four libraries that have to be copied and pasted in the Arduino's *libraries* folder.

-## demo_application_evothing
+## demo_application_evothings
-The folder *demo_application_evothing* contains all the files needed for the demo application.
-This application is made with evothing.
+The folder *demo_application_evothings* contains all the files needed for the demo application.
+This application is made with evothings.
+In order to use this application, just follow this [tutorial](https://evothings.com/getting-started-with-evothings-studio-in-90-seconds/)

 ## hardware
 * RFduino ([website](http://www.rfduino.com/), [GitHub](https://github.com/RFduino/RFduino))